-Putting a link to this research paper after a few folks asked about it.
+Putting a link to this research paper by Canadian scientists studying fish runs after a few folks asked about it.
 This is one study, there are others you can also find that show how all the synthetic and estrogenic substances in our personal care products, birth control pills, anti-depressants, etc are affecting fish development.

 Municipal wastewaters are a complex mixture containing estrogens

 and estrogen mimics that are known to affect the reproductive

 health of wild fishes.
 Male fishes downstream of some wastewater

 synthesized by females during oocyte maturation) and early-stage